elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/001-ways-to-load-code.md

 Surely the `Calendar` class must have been defined *somewhere*, because the program worked as expected.
 So what is going on here?
-Take a look at the following code; it should give you a clearer picture of what is happening.
+Take a look at the following code; it should give you a clearer picture of what is happening:

 ```ruby
 def fake_load(file)